transfer, dual enrollment, AP, IB and A-Level

 1. Prior approval: Transfer credit is only awarded when approval by the Committee on Advanced Standing and Degrees has been approved prior to a course being taken.
 An official petition form for this purpose is available through secure Arches login or clicking HERE (network login required).
 Petitions must include the name of the institution in which the coursework is to be taken; titles and descriptions of courses; length of the session or term; statements of support from the student’s advisor and from the chairs of the departments responsible for the degree requirement fulﬁlled by the course to be taken.

-2. Repetition of failed courses: Students may not retake failed Augustana coursework at another college or university without prior approval of the Committee on Advanced Standing and Degrees.
+2. Repetition of failed courses: Students who fail an Augustana course are expected to repeat the course at Augustana if they wish to repeat the course.
+Students may not retake failed Augustana coursework at another college or university.
+Under very rare and unusual circumstances, a student may seek approval of the Committee on Advanced Standing and Degrees for an exception.
 It is expected that courses retaken to fulﬁll general education requirements or requirements within a major or minor will be repeated at Augustana.
 Petitions to the committee must be supported by the student’s academic advisor, the chair of the department of the student’s major or minor, and, when necessary, those responsible for the degree requirement fulﬁlled by the course to be taken.

 3. Concurrent registration: Full-time Augustana students (those enrolled in 12 or more credits in a semester or enrolled for one J-term course) may not concurrently carry coursework at any other institution.
 Students who feel they have an unusual circumstance that requires concurrent registration must request prior approval of the Committee on Advanced Standing and Degrees.
 The guidelines for prior approval of transfer credit once a student has enrolled at Augustana apply also to petitions for concurrent registration.
 Students who wish to petition for concurrent registration should continue to attend all Augustana classes during this period.
 The following guidelines also apply: